heaversm/deeplab-training/README.md

 **TLDR**: This tutorial covers how to set up Deeplab within Tensorflow to train your own machine learning model, with a focus on separating humans from the background of a photograph in order to perform background replacement.

+If you'd rather watch this on Youtube, see the [deeplab training tutorial here](https://youtu.be/3NMNP_1d1s8), and the [openCV visualization / background swapping tutorial here](https://youtu.be/4MmFuYoDySQ)

 There are 3 parts to the tutorial.
 Feel free to skip to the section that is most relevant to you.

 * Part 1 focuses on collecting a dataset.